-FFFF is the Facility Code, from Appendix A. The Facility Code will typically be
+FFFF is the Facility Code, from Appendix A. The Facility Code will typically be characters from Section 6.2.

 EEEE is the Equipment Functional Designation, which is comprised of 2 to 4

 NN(N)(N) is the Equipment Number.
 Select numbers consistent with the ranges in